tambej29/SQL/Case 2 Pizza Runner/Data cleaning.md

-  distance = case when distance = 'null' then null else distance end, duration = case when duration = 'null' then null else duration end, cancellation = case when cancellation = 'null' then null else cancellation end ;
+  distance = case when distance = 'null' then null else distance end, duration = case when duration = 'null' then null else duration end, cancellation = case when cancellation = 'null' then null else cancellation end distance = trim(replace(distance, 'km', '')), duration = case
+				when duration like '%mins%' then trim('mins' from duration) when duration like '%minutes%' then trim(replace(duration, 'minutes', '')) when duration like '%minute%' then trim('minute' from duration) else duration end
+;
 ```
 <details>